rtbrick/bngblaster/docsrc/sources/controller.rst

 ------------

-The BNG Blaster controller should run on any modern Linux distribution but is primarily tested on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.
+The BNG Blaster controller should run on any modern Linux distribution but is primarily tested on Ubuntu 18.04 LTS, Ubuntu 20.04 LTS and Ubuntu 22.04 LTS (recommended).

 Download and install Debian package: https://github.com/rtbrick/bngblaster-controller/releases